vmware-tanzu/community-edition/docs/designs/package-and-repository-operations.md

   #! example: delta-foo.example.com
   name:

   #!
-The imgpkgBundle or URL for the repo image.
+The imgpkgBundle for the repo image.
   #!
-Note: this value is not known until a imgpkgBundle/image has been pushed to an OCI registry
+Note: this value is not known until a imgpkgBundle has been pushed to an OCI registry
   #! example: registry.example.com/foo/delta:v1
   imgpkgBundle: